Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** 1 hour

 You attempt to charm a humanoid you can see within range.
-It must make a Wisdom Saving Throw, and does so with :d20-adv: **Advantage** if you or your companions are fighting it.
-If it fails the Saving Throw, it is charmed by you until the spell ends or until you or your companions do anything harmful to it.
+It must make a Wisdom :d20-save: **Saving Throw**, and does so with :d20-adv: **Advantage** if you or your companions are fighting it.
+If it fails the :d20-save: **Saving Throw**, it is charmed by you until the spell ends or until you or your companions do anything harmful to it.
 The charmed creature regards you as a friendly acquaintance.
 When the spell ends, the creature knows it was charmed by you.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.